-Grant gained a Bachelor of Physical Education degree from Otago University in 1988 before attending Otago Polytechnic qualifying in Physiotherapy in 1991.
-He then spent 3 years as a physiotherapist within the multi-disciplinary team at the Wellington Sports Medicine Clinic before heading to the UK in 1994.
+Grant gained a Bachelor of Physical Education degree from Otago University in 1987, then a Diploma of Physiotherapy from Otago Polytechnic in 1990.
+He worked in Wellington Hospital on rotation through musculoskeletal outpatients, respiratory, and neurology for 1 year.
+Then spent 3 years as a physiotherapist within the multi-disciplinary team at the Wellington Sports Medicine Clinic, before heading to the UK in 1994.

 Over his 13 years there he gained extensive experience as a physiotherapist in the performance, sports, and corporate health sectors;

-- working on-site at Shell International and Shell UK,
+- on-site at Shell International and Shell UK,

 - touring the world with Riverdance - The Show from 1997 to 1999

-- at BUPA Wellness Musculoskeletal Centre of Excellence in the City of London from 1999 to 2005, he gained invaluable experience in both the sports and corporate health sectors; working alongside specialist sports medicine doctors, physiotherapists, osteopaths, podiatrists, musculoskeletal radiologists and surgeons.
-He worked as their National Physiotherapy Manager in 2004 - 2005, with clinical responsibility for a team of 30 physiotherapists.
+- at BUPA Wellness Musculoskeletal Centre of Excellence in the City of London from 1999 to 2005, working alongside specialist sports medicine doctors, physiotherapists, osteopaths, podiatrists, musculoskeletal radiologists and surgeons.
+He also worked on-site at Nomura Holdings, and Morgan Stanley.
+Prior to leaving he worked as BUPA National Physiotherapy Manager in 2004 - 2005, with clinical responsibility for a team of 30 physiotherapists.

-- Grant was asked to be a 1st team squad Physiotherapist at Tottenham Hotspur Football Club in 2005.
+- as a 1st team/reserve team Physiotherapist at Tottenham Hotspur Football Club in 2005.

-- Grant also looked after the 2000 Olympic Heavyweight boxing champion Audley Harrison, from 2000 until 2007.
+- looking after the 2000 Olympic Heavyweight boxing champion Audley Harrison, from 2000 and into his professional career until 2007.

 Grant has developed excellent assessment skills and a wide variety of treatment techniques – using mobilisation, manipulation, soft tissue release techniques, acupuncture and specific exercises and rehabilitation in the treatment of these problems.
 His experience as National Physiotherapy Manager for BUPA in the UK, also gave him valuable experience in the clinical governance demands associated with a large musculoskeletal clinic.

-Grant is involved in governance sitting on the clinical council of the CCDHB, and his local school BoT.
+Grant was invited and represents the community allied health sector within the clinical council of the CCDHB, and was elected onto the BoT of the local primary school.
 He has also contributed to the Ask a Sports Physio e-book put together by Physiotherapy New Zealand which you can download by clicking here or by visiting the Physiotherapy New Zealand website.